joosy/guides/guides/joosy-basics.md

 #### Views

 In Joosy views are just views.
-Set of files (in templates/ folder).
+Set of files (in `templates/` folder).
 They do not differ from Rails and give you quite the same abilities (including helpers!).
-Besides that Joosy has renderDynamic which allows you to bind your variables to HTML representation tightly.
+Besides that Joosy has `renderDynamic` which allows you to bind your variables to HTML representation tightly.
 You change variable value, Joosy changes HTML.

-By default Joosy comes with Coffee-Haml (which looks and works pretty much like Ruby Haml).
+By default Joosy comes with Coffee-Haml (which looks and works pretty much like usual Haml).
 Combined with Sugar.js it will feel very similar to Ruby and server-side and will provide you the easiest migration.

 #### Controllers